 I like my minestrone to be bursting with savory flavors and full of hearty vegetables.
 You’ll notice from the recipe list below that I include a lot of veggies in this soup.
 That is no accident, my friends.
 That is pure planned goodness.

 Since this recipe does yield quite a lot of soup, I usually have it as left-overs for several days.
 In order to reheat it, I either put it back on the stove or in the microwave and add some more vegetable stock for some extra liquid.
-It’s just as good as left-overs, if not even better since the flavors really get a chance to release.
-I just love how it’s guilt-free, hearty, filling and delicious.
+It’s just as good served as left-overs, if not even better since the flavors really get a chance to release.

 Winner!
 Winner!
 Vegetarian Dinner!